dtan2007/Precious-Metal-Tracker/README.md

 **Rate Limiting:**
 Each dashboard page load uses 1 API request for live prices.
 The charts use mock data and don't consume API requests.
 With the free tier, you can load the dashboard about 100 times per month.

-## Security

-- **Environment Variables**: API keys and secrets stored in `.env` (not committed to git)
-- **Secret Key**: Used for Flask session signing (generate a strong one!)
-- **Input Validation**: Form inputs are validated on both client and server side
-- **No Authentication**: Current version is single-user (runs locally)

-**For Production Deployment:**
-- Add user authentication
-- Use a production WSGI server (Gunicorn, uWSGI)
-- Use PostgreSQL instead of SQLite
-- Enable HTTPS
-- Implement rate limiting
-- Add CSRF protection for forms

-## Future Enhancements

-- [ ] User authentication and multi-user support
-- [ ] Data export (CSV, PDF reports)
-- [ ] Price alerts via email/SMS
-- [ ] Mobile app (React Native or Flutter)
-- [ ] More detailed analytics and reports
-- [ ] Support for additional precious metals
-- [ ] Integration with bullion dealers for purchase import
-- [ ] Portfolio performance comparison with indices
-- [ ] Tax reporting features
-- [ ] Backup and restore functionality

 ## Troubleshooting